GREATER CELANDINE BENEFITS

 The dried plant loses its properties at 6 months, so this plant remedies are prepared from the fresh plant.

-Sedative wine for patients: macerate 15g. of fresh plant in a litter of water or white wine for 10 days.
+- Sedative wine for patients: macerate 15g. of fresh plant in a liter of water or white wine for 10 days.
 Filter plant residues.
 Take 1 to 2 little cups cups per day.
 It is a narcotic to help relieve pain or to sleep better